MercuryWorkshop/wisp-protocol/protocol.md

 | Extension Data     | `char[]`   | Data about the supported protocol extensions.       |

 #### Behavior
-When a Wisp connection is first established, both the server must send an INFO packet describing the protocol extensions that it supports.
+When a Wisp connection is first established, both the server and client must send an INFO packet describing the protocol extensions that it supports.
 The extension data is represented as an array of extension metadata entries, the format of which is indicated below.
 If an extension is missing from this packet, it is assumed to not be supported.

 The version numbers must be set to the latest protocol version supported by both the client and server.
 This will match the [Semantic Versioning](https://semver.org/) format.